Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Q1: What is the recommended starting dose of retatrutide?

-In Phase 3 clinical trials (TRIUMPH-4 and TRANSCEND-T2D-1), retatrutide was initiated at 2 mg once weekly.
+In the double-blind Phase 3 clinical trials (TRIUMPH-1, TRIUMPH-4, and TRANSCEND-T2D-1), retatrutide was initiated at 2 mg once weekly by subcutaneous injection.
 This low starting dose was specifically selected to minimise gastrointestinal side effects during the initial adaptation period before titration to higher doses.
 Phase 2 data demonstrated that cohorts starting at 2 mg experienced 30–50% lower nausea rates compared to those starting at 4 mg.[1]
+The TRIUMPH-1 readout (May 21, 2026) confirmed dose-dependent discontinuation due to adverse events of 4.1% / 6.9% / 11.3% across the 4 / 9 / 12 mg arms versus 4.9% on placebo, validating the slow-titration design.

 Q2: How is retatrutide administered?